 The source of displaying high-performance PC games is that monitors have a constant refresh rate, e.g. 75Hz means that the screen is updated 75 times per second.
-Meanwhile, graphics cards (GPUs) redraw the screen at a variable rate, depending on the computational load they're bearing.
+Meanwhile, graphics cards (GPUs) render new images at a variable rate, depending on the computational load they're bearing.

-The difference in timings of the two mean that the current frame on the monitor and the current frame on the GPU become unsynchronised.
-Therefore, partway through the process of sending a frame to the monitor, the GPU moves onto the next frame.
+When the refresh rate and frame rate don’t match, the current frame being rendered on the GPU can become unsynchronized.
+So, partway through the process of sending a new frame to the display, the graphics card will move on to the next frame.

-This switch appears as a discontinuity in what you seen on-screen.
-Usually, the discontinuity travels down the screen on concurrent frames as the phase difference between the GPU and monitor reduces.
+This switch appears as a discontinuity in what you see on-screen.
+Usually, the discontinuity travels across the screen on concurrent frames as the phase difference between the GPU and monitor reduces.
 This discontinuity is what we call tearing and in extreme cases there can be several tears at once.

-Most PC games employ something called VSync as a way to reduce the tearing effect.
+Most PC games have a setting called VSync, which can reduce the tearing effect.
 VSync effectively limits the frame rate of the GPU, such that if one particular frame has taken too long to be rendered on the GPU and it misses its slot on the monitor, the GPU will delay sending any graphics data to the monitor until the next screen refresh.

 Brilliant!
 Problem solved then?
 Well, not quite.
-VSync is not perfect, the delay in sending a frame to the monitor causes stuttering and lag during the times that the GPU is under the most processing load, which is also the time a gamer needs the most response.
+VSync isn’t perfect, and the delay in sending a frame to the monitor causes stuttering and input lag during the times that the GPU is under the most processing load, which is also the time a gamer needs the most response.
 Hence, many gamers choose to disable VSync in order to get the most responsive system, despite the ugly tearing effect.
 So, while VSync was the only remedy to tearing, many gamers choose to disable it.

 Nvidia to the rescue, kind of